Scott Usher

 Scott Usher (born April 27, 1983) is an American former competition swimmer who represented the United States at the 2004 Summer Olympics in Athens, Greece.
-He swam for Grand Island Senior High in high school.
+He swam for Grand Island Senior High.
+He then swam for years at the University of Wyoming under the direction of head coach, Thomas Johnson.

 Usher advanced to the finals of the men's 200-meter breaststroke, and finished seventh overall with a time of 2:11.95.